airbnb/lunar/.github/CONTRIBUTING.md

 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
 - When adding a new component, be direct and explicit ("Add Button component" or "New Button component").
-- When updating a component, prefix the title with the component name wrapped in brackets ("[Button] Add new size prop").
+- When updating a component, prefix with the component name wrapped in parens ("new(Button): Add new size prop").
 - When touching a non-component, be as descriptive as possible ("Update NewRelic metrics config").

 ### Release Prefixes